 Create mobile games, tours and interactive stories with ARIS games.
 Players experience a hybrid world of virtual characters and media in physical space.

-With ARIS, you can build an interactive story, tour or game that takes the player Players can complete quests, collect items, and talk to virtual characters, all while exploring the world around them.get ARIS
+With ARIS, you can build an interactive story, tour or game.
+Players can complete quests, collect items, and talk to virtual characters, all while exploring the world around them.get ARIS

 Situated Documentary ARIS (Dilemma 1944)

 Whether you are a beginner, have design questions, or want to dive into more complicated technical questions, you can find help at the ARIS User Facebook Group